 - The Edwardian Era: The stories are implied to take place during this period.

 - Through the Eyes of Madness: See Mind Screw.

-- Unreliable Narrator: Ebenezer Sidney from "The Grey Automobile" may be this; see Mind Screw.
+- Unreliable Narrator: Ebenezer Sidney from "The Gray Automobile" may be this; see Mind Screw.